fpineda94/primordialpy/README.md

 # PrimordialPy

-**PrimordialPy** is a Python library for computing primordial power spectra in single-field inflationary models.
+**PrimordialPy** is a Python library for computing primordial power spectra and PBHs abundances in single-field inflationary models.
-It solves the Mukhanov–Sasaki equation numerically using background solutions from inflationary dynamics.

 ---

 ## 🚀 Features